souravkatkar/bq-ddl-standardizer/Readme.md

 ---

+## Contributing

-*Contributions and suggestions are welcome!*
+Contributions and suggestions are welcome!
+Feel free to open issues or submit pull requests.

+---

+## License

+MIT License